 “Rules.
 Rules are good in some circumstances, but in the garden you have to throw the rule book out.
 Plants are going to get stood on, some are going to get ripped out, and things are going to get dug that don’t need to be dug.
 But if the children are out there with you getting their hands messy then all of that shouldn’t matter.
 It’s all about letting them do their thing, and not personally having gardening jobs to do while they are out there with you.
 And if that is the case, then don’t take exception and you’ll get those jobs done.
 Messy hands equals kids getting gardening.”

-Can you tell us about your schools gardening tour – where will you be going and what is the aim of the campaign?
+Can you tell us about your schools gardening tour?

-What do you look forward to most about driving a Toyota Hilux?
+What do you look forward to about driving a Toyota Hilux?

 “We are covering a lot of miles in such a short time.
 So myself and the team need a bit of comfort as we travel from school to school, which I think the Hilux will be providing for us.
 But also we have a lot of gear to take around with us.
 One of the team of three will be travelling with luggage and a lot of skinny jeans, then we’ve got all the camera equipment, and then all the stuff for the school allotments and seedling kits.
 With a lot of gear to get about, I don’t think we could have a better vehicle for the job.”